In the home retailer race, Lowe’s Cos. is falling behind.

 “Lowe’s looks like Wile E. Coyote and Home Depot looks like the Road Runner once again,” Christopher Horvers, retail-hardlines analyst for JPMorgan Chase, told CNBC’s “Squawk on the Street.”

-Horvers’ observation comes after Lowe’s lowered its guidance for 2012on Monday, causing shares to fall more than double that of Home Depot shares following its own weaker-than-expected earnings report.
+Horvers’ observation comes after Lowe’s lowered its on Monday, causing shares to fall more than double that of Home Depot shares following its own weaker-than-expected

 The performance gap between Lowe’s and Home Depot , measured by comparable same-store sales, also known as “comps,” did get wider last quarter, according to Daniel Binder, analyst for Jefferies.